|Cross Streets:||Vesey & Barclay Streets||Size:||480,831 SF|

-The Transportation Building benefits from an excellent location in the heart of Tribeca, offering easy access to all the popular attractions of Midtown South.
+The Transportation Building benefits from an excellent location in the heart of Downtown, offering easy access to all the popular attractions in the area.
 The building is convenient to several subway lines, including the N, R, R, 2, 3, 4, 5, A, C, E, J, N, R, Z and PATH trains.

 Who is renting office space at 225 Broadway?

 The office building at 225 Broadway is home to a plethora of companies operating in the legal sector, as well as several medical office tenants and media and communications firms.
 Notable office-using tenants include CMA Law Group, Palant & Shapiro, Golub & Golub, Rosenthal Law & Mediation, Buckley Law Group, Utopia Music, Refinery29, and Smarter Skin Dermatology.